 - Use social media such as Facebook and LinkedIn to publicize your plans to present.

-- A PDF of the conference preliminary program will be available for distribution to your professional contacts in June 2014.
+- Distribute the conference preliminary program to your professional contacts.

 Paris Hotel, Las Vegas